China–Russia relations: Oil and natural gas

-Chinese domestic natural gas consumption roughly matched domestic production in 2004.
-Since then, however, its rate of growth and more sustainable energy profile compared to oil inevitably led to a surge in Chinese natural gas imports.
+In 2006 Putin said Russia would build two gas pipelines for China for a cost of $10 billion.
+China and Russia disputed about pricing, with Russia wanted China to pay for their gas supplies at European prices, while China wante to pay at developing country prices.
 In March 2006, CNPC signed a memorandum of understanding (MOU) with Gazprom for the delivery of natural gas to China, which officially began pricing negotiations between Gazprom chief executive Alexei Miller and Chen Geng, then head of the CNPC.
-In September 2007, the Russian Federation Industry and Energy Ministry approved a development plan for an integrated gas production, transportation, and supply system in Eastern Siberia and the Far East, taking into account potential gas exports to China and other Asia-Pacific countries.
+In September 2007, the Russian Industry and Energy Ministry approved a development plan for an integrated gas production, transportation, and supply system in Eastern Siberia and the Far East, taking into account potential gas exports to China and other Asia-Pacific countries.
 Gazprom was appointed by the Russian Government as the Eastern Gas Program execution coordinator.

 Russia's desire to diversify its export markets has been matched by China's willingness to invest in Russian energy production and infrastructure.
 Russian policymakers, however, have expressed reserve about increased Chinese influence in the energy sector.
 In 2002, CNPC attempted to bid for Russian oil firm Slavneft, but withdrew just weeks later.
-International news sources suggested the bid failed partly due to anti-foreign sentiment in the Duma, Russia's lower parliamentary house.
-Slavneft was privatized by parity owners TNK (later OAO TNK-BP) and Sibneft (later OAO Gazprom Neft) soon afterwards.
-In 2004, Slavneft was then acquired by TNK-BP, the product of a merger between the Alfa Access Renova Consortium (AAR, Alfa Group) and British Petroleum (BP).
+International news sources suggested the bid failed partly due to anti-foreign sentiment in the State Duma.
 In 2006, Russia denied CNPC a significant stake in OAO Rosneft.
 When the Russian company went public, CNPC was allowed to purchase $500 million worth of shares, one-sixth of the $3 billion it had sought.
-The financial crisis triggered in 2008 gave China its opportunity to invest in Russia on a grander scale through a loans for oil program.
-In 2009 and 2010, China's long-term energy-backed loans (EBL) extended large sums of capital to companies and entities not only in Russia, but also in Brazil, Ecuador, Turkmenistan and Venezuela.
+The 2008 financial crisis gave China its opportunity to invest in Russia on a grander scale through a loans for oil program.
+In 2009 and 2010, China's long-term energy-backed loans (EBL) extended large sums of capital to companies and entities in Russia.